 - 4. The defendant shall not be given copies of any "sensitive materials."
 "Sensitive materials" are defined as discovery containing HIPPA information, dates of birth, home addresses, Social Security numbers, financial information, and wiretapped phone calls.
 "Sensitive materials" shall be reviewed with the defendant in the presence of the defense team and the defense team shall maintain custody and control of such materials.
 Likewise, the defendant shall not be given copies of Jencks material, to include reports of interviews, transcripts of Grand Jury testimony, and recorded or written statements or reports of statements taken by law enforcement officers of potential witnesses.
 The defendant may, however, have unfettered access to any "sensitive materials" which contain only his personal information, and any other materials which contain only the defendant's own statements. - 5.
-At the conclusion of any case involving criminal discovery, and after the time for all direct appeals and post-conviction motions have been exhausted, defense counsel shall return all copies of discovery materials to the United States or, in the alternative, certify that all discovery materials have been destroyed.
-In cases involving digitally downloaded discovery files, in lieu of physical destruction defense counsel may certify that such files have been deleted from any server, PC, hard drive, or other electronic storage device to which they have been downloaded and that those files have been emptied from the device's recycle bin.
-Provided further, defense counsel shall be permitted to maintain a file copy in their case file which shall continue to be subject to this Rule. - 6.
+At the conclusion of any case involving criminal discovery, and after the time for all direct appeals and post-conviction motions have been exhausted, defense counsel shall return all copies of discovery materials to the United States or, in the alternative, certify that all discovery materials have been destroyed. - 6.
 The local rule solely governs the defendant's and the defense team's use of documents produced from the United States.
 This rule affects in no way the defendant's and the defense team's use of documents that they already possess prior to receiving discovery or might obtain through other means.